-Whether you're in the US, the UK, or in Australia, whether it's Costco or Walmart, you will see empty shelves where the toilet paper should be.
-You can even be mugged over the last pack.
+Whether it's Woolworth or Coles, you will see empty shelves where the toilet paper should be.
+Some stores have even introduced an upper limit of two packs per capita to stop people from hoarding rolls.
 If it's the apocalypse, it's much different than what was advertised.

 Our toilet paper calculator comes to the rescue in this time of need.
 You're a few seconds away from learning how much toilet paper you really need in case of quarantine, and - in case you already went ahead and bought supplies for the whole family - how long your purchased toilet paper will last you.

 Spoiler alert: you're probably overstocked. 🧻🧻🧻

 Luckily, it's not difficult to estimate how much toilet paper you and your family needs.
 Our simple tool requires you to only input three numbers, from which it will calculate the number of rolls requried in the blink of an eye!

 How many people are in your household?
 We assume every person uses, on average, the same amount of toilet paper.
 Don't include babies that still use nappies.

 How many days will the quarantine last?
 In the United States, if you've had contact with someone who has COVID-19, you should self-quarantine for 14 days.
 If you plan to stock up for longer, input the corresponding number of days into the "Days" field.

 Finally, how much paper does your family usually use?
 It is estimated that an average person needs 3-4 days to use up one roll of paper.
 If you have the sneaking suspicion that your children are using more than that, pick the 🧻🧻🧻 option (heavy use) - it corresponds to the average use in the US according to the infographic below.
 If, however, you have introduced in-house restrictions and actively limit your toilet paper usage, choose the 🧻 option (light use) - which corresponds to the average use in France.